top of page

 Execute Checkov

-Make sure you're in the directory that your Terraform is in.
+Make sure you're in the directory where your Terraform is.

 checkov -f main.tf